-Combine your medical and dental expenses and apply the 7.5% limitation rule to your recalculated jointly AGI to arrive at the amount for line 4 of the federal Schedule A (Form 1040).
+Combine your medical and dental expenses and apply the 7.5% limitation rule to your recalculated joint AGI to arrive at the amount for line 4 of the federal Schedule A (Form 1040).

-Job Expenses and Certain Miscellaneous Deductions Combine your job expenses and miscellaneous deductions and apply the 2% limitation rule to your recalculated jointly AGI to arrive at the amount for Schedule CA (540), Part II, line 25.
+Job Expenses and Certain Miscellaneous Deductions Combine your job expenses and miscellaneous deductions and apply the 2% limitation rule to your recalculated joint AGI to arrive at the amount for Schedule CA (540), Part II or Schedule CA (540NR), Part III, line 25.